Employee Benefit Programs

 The University provides two group term life insurance plans for regular full-time faculty and staff.
-Employees may elect coverage equivalent to two times annual salary to a maximum of $250,000 or flat $50,000 coverage.
+Employees may elect coverage equivalent to two times annual salary to a maximum of $250,000 coverage.
 The full cost of this benefit is paid by the University.
 The effective date of coverage is the first day of the month following 30 days of employment.
 The basic coverage decreases incrementally beginning at age 65 and is discontinued upon termination.
 Conversion to a personal policy is available at the time of retirement or termination from the University.

 The University provides AD&D insurance for regular full-time employees and the total cost of this benefit is paid by the University.
 The benefit amount identified below is equal to the life insurance coverage selected and covers accidents that occur either at or away from work, resulting in loss within 90 days of the event.
 The AD&D coverage only insures the employee and is not effective during a period of time that insurance premiums are being waived due to disability.